iTwin/presentation/packages/hierarchies/learning/CustomHierarchyProviders.md

   public setHierarchyFilter() {}
 }

-// The `using` function makes sure the provider is disposed when it's no longer needed await using(new IModelHierarchyProvider(imodel), async (provider) => {
+// The `using` keyword makes sure the provider is disposed when it goes out of scope using provider = new IModelHierarchyProvider(imodel);

 // Traverse the hierarchy to ensure expected nodes are returned.
 The result depends on
 // the iModel given to the provider. await traverseHierarchy(provider);
-});
 ```

 <!-- END EXTRACTION -->